bittide/bittide-hardware/README.md

 TODO: Add overview of components

+# Development
+We follow a standard GitHub development flow.
+Our development branch is called `staging`, which periodically gets merged into `main` (after running more expensive CI checks at night).
+Free free to open a PR.
+If you're not sure what to do, open a [discussion](https://github.com/bittide/bittide-hardware/discussions) thread.

+## Tips & Tricks

+  * The full (expensive) test suite only runs nightly on `staging`.
+If you want to run the full test suite on a PR, add `[force_expensive_checks]` to your commit message.

 # About Bittide
 Bittide is a novel distributed system architecture based on the idea that synchronous, ahead-of-time scheduling using a logical global